krisibraynova01/Thesis_TechnicalUnifersityofSofia/README.md

 I went through all stages of data exploration using Python for data insights and analyzing customer behavior and clustering.

-In addition, I made a Power BI Dashboard to show various visualization techniques and visualizations I've used with Python.
-I also made a short guide for the main steps I followed in Power BI.
+In addition, I made a Power BI dashboard to show different visualization techniques and visualizations I've used with Python as well as to show everything I've learned from the courses I've taken.
+I also made a quick guide on the main steps I followed in Power BI.

 The 270 page documentation I made I can't upload here due to copyright and my university's rules but if you have any questions or content recommendations I remain available.